• Skip to main content

 Herb crusted fillet

-• 500 g sea bass fillets for 4 people I used sea bass, but substitute with what you have available
+• 500 g fish fillets for 4 people

 • 1 cup parsley heads loosely packed stalks removed